 5. Saddle Up

 In addition to exploring the Poconos on foot, by boat, or on a bike, visitors can experience the region on horseback.
 A scenic trail ride offers a different perspective of the Poconos, and the chance to mingle with local wildlife, like wild turkeys and white-tailed deer.
 Several local stables offer outings geared toward youngsters and riders.
-Near White Haven, the Deer Path Riding Stable offers hourly outings for first-time trail riders, while the nearby Daisy Field Farm also arranges guided trail rides along with sleigh and wagon rides.
+Bushkill Riding Stables offers outings for first-time trail riders, while Daisy Field Farm also arranges guided trail rides along with sleigh and wagon rides.

 6. Hit the Beach